francis36012/linter-kotlin/README.md

 *default: ''*
 - `compilerOutputDir` - The directory to put generated class files
 *default: 'bin'*
+- `commandTimeout` - Number of seconds to wait for the compiler *default: 30*

 An example configuration (in config.cson):
 ```cson